tzoltak/rstyles/README.md

 ### Log-normal distribution parameters

 Log-normal distribution is parameterized on the log scale (i.e. by parameters of the *underlying* normal distribution) but while generating parameters one is always interested in the parameters on the *exponential* scale, i.e. the scale of the sampled values.
-To deal with this problem package *rstyles* provides a set o functions:
+To deal with this problem package *rstyles* provides a set of functions:

 - `lnorm_mean()` and `lnorm_sd()` enables to compute respectively expected value and standard deviation of the log-normal distribution with a given *meanlog* and *sdlog* parameters (compare `?rlnorm`);
 - `find_pars_lnorm()` returns values of the *meanlog* and *sdlog* parameters one should use to get expected value and standard deviation of the log-normal distribution specified as arguments to this function.